whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 handling twenty-plus years of Windows source code and since then they've been working on developing improvements.
 We're just not there yet.

 Similarly, faceted repos are already a reality in WOF.
-We already have per-country and in some cases per-region repositories for postal codes and venues.
+We have had per-country and in some cases per-region repositories for postal codes and venues almost from beginning.
 What we have lacked is the tooling for making these facetings transparent (or at least easier) to end-users.
 So, maybe the silver lining in all of this is that the changes to the administrative data will be the catalyst for developing and improving these tools.

 We apologize for the unfortunate bumpiness ahead and if its any consolation we'll be dealing it too and with any luck it will be short-lived and we can all